VoxedAi/frontend/RefactorPlan.md

 - [ ] Add functionality to continue past conversations
 - [ ] Implement the chat UI state change after sending a message
 - [ ] Add chat session management (creating new sessions)
-- [ ] Implement proper message formatting with code highlighting
+- [ ] Implement proper message formatting with markdown rendering
 - [ ] Check console logs for any errors
 - [ ] Take screenshot of chat history and navigation